m3T3-HaN/tracy/readme.md

 Alternatively, you can download the whole package or [tracy.phar](https://github.com/nette/tester/releases) file.

-It requires PHP version 5.4.4 and supports PHP up to 7.2.
+It requires PHP version 7.1 and supports PHP up to 7.2.
+(Version 2.4 works with PHP 5.4.)

 Usage